-Finance Managers rake in the most money, with average earnings of about $98K per year; Analog and Mixed Signal Design Engineers come in second with average earnings amounting to $88K, while Electrical Engineers and Software Engineers rank near the top as well (around $86K and $83K, respectively).
-Earning only approximately $74K on average, Applications Engineers make less than most people in the company.
+Finance Managers rake in the most money, with average earnings of $98K per year; Electrical Engineers come in second with average earnings amounting to $88K, while Analog and Mixed Signal Design Engineers and Software Engineers rank near the top as well (about $87K and around $81K, respectively).
+Financial Analysts make an average $63K, close to the bottom of the company pay scale.

 Certifications and Degrees